 - Pull center yarn tail tight.

-- Round 2: chain 1, 1 double crochet into same space as chain – 1 and into each stitch around, slip stitch into 1st double crochet to join.
+- Round 2: chain 1, 1 double crochet into the same space as a chain – 1 and into each stitch around, slip stitch into 1st double crochet to join.
 (8 sts)

-Sew the ears to the hat wherever you would like them to be, I normally sew then about 2 inches from the front edge, as I like them to be near the front of the bonnet.
+- Sew the ears to the baby bear bonnet wherever you would like them to be, I normally sew them about 2 inches from the front edge, as I like them to be near the front of the bonnet.